xcp-ng/xcp-ng-org/docs/guides.md

 * host **disk** (it basically mirrors the certificates in the XAPI database),
 * **VM** level (in the VM's UEFI variables).

 To install or modify the certificates on the **pool**, use the `secureboot-certs` command line utility.
 See [Configure the Pool](#configure-the-pool).
-Once `secureboot-certs` is called, the XAPI DB entry for the pool and all the hosts is populated with a base64-encoded tarball of the UEFI certificates. *The certificates are still not installed on disk, they only exist in the XAPI DB*.
+Once `secureboot-certs` is called, the XAPI DB entry for the pool is populated with a base64-encoded tarball of the UEFI certificates.
+Note: on XCP-ng 8.2.x, at this stage, *the certificates are still not installed on disk*: they only exist in the XAPI DB*.
+See "Host disk certificates synchronisation" below.

+Host disk certificate synchronization:
+- On XCP-ng 8.2.x, the certificates are updated on the host's **disk** (in `/var/lib/uefistored/`) each time a UEFI VM starts on the host, if needed.
+- On any more recent release (8.3 or above), the disk certificates are synced from XAPI directly when `secureboot-certs install` is run, and again at every XAPI startup afterwards if needed.

 When a UEFI VM starts:
-1. The certificates are updated on the host's **disk** (in `/var/lib/uefistored/`) if they don't exist yet or differ from the ones in XAPI database.
-2. For each UEFI variable among `PK`, `KEK`, `db` and `dbx`: if it's not defined yet at the **VM** level, `uefistored` reads the corresponding file from the host's **disk** and populates the VM's NVRAM store with it. **/!\ If an UEFI variable is already defined at the VM level, then it is not modified by XCP-ng anymore, even if its value differs from the file on the host's disk.** Only the guest operating system or an admin may update it (see [Change the Certificates Already Installed on a VM](#change-the-certificates-already-installed-on-a-vm)).
+- For each UEFI variable among `PK`, `KEK`, `db` and `dbx`: if it's not defined yet at the **VM** level, `uefistored` reads the corresponding file from the host's **disk** and populates the VM's NVRAM store with it. **/!\ If an UEFI variable is already defined at the VM level, then it is not modified by XCP-ng anymore, even if its value differs from the file on the host's disk.** Only the guest operating system or an admin may update it (see [Change the Certificates Already Installed on a VM](#change-the-certificates-already-installed-on-a-vm)).
 Unless you [remove it from the VM](#remove-certs-from-a-vm) before the boot, in which case `uefistored` will read the needed file(s) from disk again and populate the VM's NVRAM store again.
-3. Based on the certificates present and the state of the VM's `platform:secureboot` parameter, `uefistored` sets the Secure Boot state, on or off.
+- Based on the certificates present and the state of the VM's `platform:secureboot` parameter, `uefistored` sets the Secure Boot state, on or off.

 ### Configure the Pool